 Blueberries have more antioxidants than 40 other common fruits and vegetables.
 Eating one cup of wild blueberries will provide 13,427 total antioxidants, about 10 times the USDA’s recommendation.
 The farmed variety will give you 9019 per cup.
 There’s a reason blueberries are one of the healthiest fruits you can eat.

 Make your portion more powerful: A study in the Journal of Nutrition determined that the antioxidant ellagic acid (found in raspberries, pomegranates, walnuts, and cranberries) enhanced the ability of quercetin (an antioxidant found in apples, grapes, onions, and buckwheat) to kill off cancerous cells.
 Here are some other foods that can help fight cancer.

 Oranges, along with mangos, peaches, and watermelon, are rich in beta-cryptoxanthin, an antioxidant and one of a pair of compounds that lowered the risk of arthritis by an impressive 20 to 40 percent in a UK study of 25,000 people.

 Juicy and tart Montmorency cherries are your best source of the antioxidant melatonin.
 Other cherries have it, too, but Montmorency has the most.
 Melatonin protects the skin against ultraviolet radiation.
 Researchers have discovered that this powerful little nutrient also helps repair sunburned skin since it stimulates new skin-cell growth.
 Cherries are also packed with vitamin C, which is needed to build collagen—your skin’s natural “scaffolding” and a wrinkle preventer.
-Here are some more foods proven to fight wrinkles (and two you should avoid).
+While you’re chomping on cherries, make sure you avoid these everyday habits that cause wrinkles.